-Washington County Jail officials, doctor deny wrongdoing in ivermectin lawsuit
+Washington County jail officials, doctor deny wrongdoing in ivermectin lawsuit

-FAYETTEVILLE -- Washington County jail officials and a jail doctor have filed an answer generally denying allegations made in a federal lawsuit that claims detainees were given Ivermectin for covid-19 while in the jail.
+FAYETTEVILLE -- Washington County jail officials and a jail doctor have filed an answer generally denying allegations in a federal lawsuit claiming detainees were given ivermectin for covid-19 while in the jail.

-Defendants include Tim Helder, in his official capacity as sheriff; Karas Correctional Healthcare; Dr. Robert Karas; and the Washington County Detention Center.
+Defendants include Tim Helder, in his official capacity as sheriff; Karas Correctional Health; Dr. Robert Karas; and the Washington County Detention Center.

 The American Civil Liberties Union of Arkansas filed the federal lawsuit last month.
 Several detainees contend they were unknowingly given ivermectin at the jail without being told the nature, contents or potential side effects of the drug.
 The lawsuit says they were told the treatment consisted of "vitamins," "antibiotics," and/or "steroids."